 Epcot character locations have regularly been moving during the park expansions, and the popular Character Spot is no longer open.
 Make sure you have access to the My Disney Experience App to find where all the characters are.

 Useful Information when visiting Epcot

-Sometimes it is difficult to find the answers to all your questions prior to your visit to Epcot.
-We have grouped together a collection of the most common questions for Epcot in this section of the guide.
+Sometimes it is difficult to find the answers to all your questions before your visit to Epcot.
+We have grouped together a collection of the most common questions for Epcot in a new section on Modern Life is Good.

 In addition, you might find our Walt Disney World Useful Information Guide has the answer if it isn’t here.